MBJohansen/Social-Graphs-Project/docs/conclusion.md

 ### Future work

 For future work, it would be interesting to pull back the category of "old" movies to a much earlier release year to see if the results would then be different.
 Differences between the plots of movies may be more clear if the year gap is larger.
 Another option for further development would be to use tMDb for both the summaries of old movies and new movies, thereby reducing the potential bias of different sources.
+It would also be interesting to limit the dataset to only English films to remove the domination of Asian influence in the network analysis and some genres.
+This could be done quite easily using the tMDb API's discover query.
+This query allows very efficient filtering of data including the specification of original movie language.

 [Back to Introduction](index.md)